Meriwether Douglass Adams, age 83, of Rabun Gap, GA, went on around the bend on June 19, 2019.

 In accordance with Doug’s wishes, there will be no visitation or funeral.
 A celebration of his life will be announced at a later date.
 In lieu of flowers, Doug asked that donations be made to the Rabun Chapter of Trout Unlimited, PO Box 371 Clayton, GA 30525 or to the Smithgall Woods Education Center for the Youth Conservation Program, 61 Tsalaki Trail Helen, GA 30548.

-To send flowers to Meriwether's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Meriwether Douglass Adams, please visit our floral store.